 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 ETRs are updated each morning, at a minimum, and continually refined throughout the storm via processing of periodic updates received from the field on the progress of jobs being worked that day, as well as those jobs remaining on the workplan.